DotNetNuke (DNN) OAuth/JWT Single Sign On (SSO) authentication provider module supports

 login/Single Sign-On (SSO) with your Azure AD, AWS Cognito, Invision

 Community, Slack, Discord or other custom OAuth/JWT 2.0 providers.
 DNN

 Single Sign for OAuth/JWT works with any Identity provider that conforms

 to the OAuth/JWT 2.0 and OpenID Connect (OIDC) 1.0 standard.

-DNN Single Sign-On (SSO) module for OAuth/JWT has support for Integrated Windows Authentication(IWA).
+DNN Single Sign-On (SSO) authentication provider module for OAuth/JWT has support for Integrated Windows Authentication(IWA).
 Integrated Windows Authentication is the preferred approach to authentication whenever users are part of the same Windows domain as the server.
 Users are authenticated against an existing identity store such as Active Directory which gives seamless login experience.

 Single Sign-On (SSO) into Multiple DotNetNuke sites

-DNN Single Sign-On (SSO) module for SAML also supports login into multiple DotNetNuke sites with one set of credentials using SAML protocol.
+DNN Single Sign-On (SSO) authentication provider module for SAML also supports login into multiple DotNetNuke sites with one set of credentials using SAML protocol.
 Once the user will be logged into one of the DNN sites, he/she will be logged into to other DNN sites automatically that is no need to enter login credentials for other sites again.

 Single Sign-On (SSO) into single DotNetNuke (DNN) site